RoshaanShahid/Ticketflow/README.md

 🚀 Usage
 Open your browser and go to http://127.0.0.1:8000/.

-Login using your admin credentials at /admin.
+Log in using your admin credentials at /admin.

 Create events, venues, and tickets in the admin panel.